OpenDNDApps/OpenGameTools/README.md

 • Event System compatible with ScriptableObjects and MonoBehaviours on runtime
 • Hundreds of C# Extensions
 • Many Scripts and Components to use and "extend" Unity.
-• Base UI to use as a starting point.
-Focused on performance, maintainability and scalability.

 &nbsp;

 ## **Why would I want to use this?**
 We use this asset as a framework and as a base on every project, feel free to try it, its free.
-Need something to fast prototype a feature or system? this is for you.

 &nbsp;